droglenc/NCMTH207/modules/ce/ANOVA1MultipleComparisons_CE1.md

 30C:  13  16  19  11  12  18  21  23  29  39
 </pre>

 Load these data into R and answer the questions below. [*Note: [This](../resources/R_HowTo_StackedData.html){:target="_blank"} and [this](http://derekogle.com/NCMTH107/resources/FAQs/enter-data.html){:target="_blank"} may be helpful for entering these data.
-Also, if you enter the temperatures without the "C" (so just numbers) then you will need to to force R to treat the temperatures as categories [as shown here](../resources/R_HowTo_Factor.html){:target="_blank"}.*]
+Also, if you enter the temperatures without the "C" (so just numbers) then you will need to to force R to treat the temperatures as categories [as shown here](../resources/R_HowTo_Factor.html#convert-quantitative-to-factor-variables){:target="_blank"}.*]

 1. Write the H<sub>0</sub> and H<sub>A</sub> for this study.
 Make sure to define all symbols.
 1. Test, at the 5% level, if the mean days to hatch differed among the four temperatures.
 1. If a difference in means was identified, then determine which group means differ significantly from each other and which did not. [*You should have a specific answer for each pair of group means with appropriate statistical support.*]
-1. For each difference in means identified above, provide an appropriate statement that describes the amount of difference (use CIs) between the group means. [*Note: Refer to appropriate tabular results and clearly identify which group had a larger mean.*]
+1. For *each* significantly different pair of means identified above, provide an appropriate statement that describes the amount of difference (use CIs) between the group means. [*Note: Refer to appropriate tabular results and clearly identify which group had a larger mean.*]
 1. Create a graphic that helps support your answers to the previous question.
 1. Write an overall conclusion about the effect of temperature on the days needed to hatch by these sea turtles.